 I’m a huge fan of face balms.
 When it comes to combating dry skin, they are hands down the best face moisturizer to choose.
 Facials oil, lotions and creams can all do well to protect the skin and restore elasticity, but balms are especially useful when you are combating stubborn dry skin or need to protect your skin from the elements.
-If you live somewhere that has cold temperatures like Montreal (where I’m originally from) or NYC (where I live now!), you need something like a face balm to protect your skin from the cold and dry wind in the winter time.
+If you live somewhere that has cold temperatures like Montreal (where I’m originally from and currently live) or NYC (where I used to live!), you need something like a face balm to protect your skin from the cold and dry wind in the winter time.

-A little bit of a tangent here but did you know that evergreens’ “leaves” are shaped like needles to survive long periods of draught?
+A little bit of a tangent here but did you know that evergreen “leaves” are shaped like needles to survive long periods of draught?
 To evergreens, winters are draught season.
-Although there might be tons of water around them, it is usually not available because it is frozen.
-Their needles are designed to prevent as much water from evaporating as possible.
+Although there might be tons of water around them, it's usually not available because it is frozen.
+Evergreen needles are designed to prevent as much water from evaporating as possible.

-So when we live in a cold winter climate, our skin sort of goes through the same stresses as when you live is a dry desert climate and it needs love!
+So if you live in a cold winter climate, your skin sort of goes through the same stresses as when you live is a dry desert climate - and it needs love!
 This is where face balms come in.
-To understand why balms are so great in my book, let’s dissect the basics of how to keep skin hydrated and look into face balm competitors for the “best face moisturizer for dry skin” competition.
-I’m going to get a little technical here.
-If that doesn’t interest you, you can just skip to the balm section below!
+To understand why balms are so great, let’s dissect the basics of how to keep skin hydrated and look into face balm competitors for the “best face moisturizer for dry skin” competition.
+I’m going to get a little technical here - if you'd rather skip ahead, jump to the balm section below!

 The skin is made up of hydrophilic (water-loving) and lipophilic (oil-loving) layers.
-The deeper part is hydrophilic while the top layer is lipophilic.
-Naturally, water is what keeps the skin hydrated, healthy and keeps everything working.
-The top, oil-loving layer, has a natural oil called sebum that stops water from evaporating and also protects the skin.
-So, water and oil work together to keep your skin healthy.
-Your skin needs water to function and oils to prevent water from evaporating and to protect the skin.
+The deeper part of our skin is hydrophilic while the top layer is lipophilic.
+Naturally, water is what keeps the skin hydrated, healthy, and functioning optimally.
+The top oil-loving layer has a natural oil called sebum that stops water from evaporating while also protecting the skin.
+So, water and oil work together to keep your skin healthy; water allows the skin to function and oils prevent water loss and protect the skin.

 So what does a product need to contain to make your skin hydrated and healthy?
 There are three basic things a product needs to be to heal dry skin.

 - Humectant: helps attract water to the skin.
 Humectants do not retain water, they just attract it.
-Examples of humectants are glycerin and hyaluronic acid.
+Examples of humectants are glycerin, honey and hyaluronic acid.

 - Emollients: emollients provide a thin protective layer on the skin to protect and sometimes repair the skin.
 They often leave skin feeling soft too!